joshcaarve/malctl/README.md

 ## Shortcomings
 Of course more commands can be added such as login and update.
 Also, it's only written to pull anime, but can easily add manga feature as well.

+Also, didn't include steps to install the binary globally.